jrollman123/ST558_Project2/SundayAnalysis.md

 | Single Regression Tree Model |  1540.48|      0.32|
 | Boosted Tree Model           |  1163.06|      0.61|

-Based on the testing data performance, it looks like the single regression tree would produced better results.
-This could be due to the stochastic nature of splitting the data set into a test and training set.
+Based on the testing data performance, Boosted Tree Model would be the more optimal model based on test RMSE.
+This could also be affected by the stochastic nature of splitting the data set into a test and training set.
 Further work could be done to make sure both test and training set are equally representative.